go-gitea/gitea/docs/content/doc/secrets/overview.en-us.md

 For example, a secret created at the repository level must have a unique name in that repository, and a secret created at the organization level must have a unique name at that level.

 If a secret with the same name exists at multiple levels, the secret at the lowest level takes precedence.
 For example, if an organization-level secret has the same name as a repository-level secret, then the repository-level secret takes precedence.
-Similarly, if an organization and repository both have a secret with the same name, the repository-level secret takes precedence.